ftjuh/I2Cwrapper/README.md

 ## RotaryEncoderI2C

-Allows you to read up to eight (ATtiny85: two) quadrature encoders attached to your I2C target, to be used for speed and distance measurement.
+This module allows you to read up to eight (ATtiny85: two) quadrature encoders attached to your I2C target, to be used for speed and distance measurement.
 One encoder equals two light barriers, Hall sensor, or other kinds of switches which are triggered by a segmented disc, magnets, or other mechanisms in a way that generate a [quadrature signal pattern](https://en.wikipedia.org/wiki/Incremental_encoder#Quadrature_outputs).

 Uses the [RotaryEncoder library](https://github.com/mathertel/RotaryEncoder) by [Matthias Hertel](http://www.mathertel.de) and offers nearly the identical interface.
+The firmware module's main loop does nothing but polling the attached encoder(s) with RotaryEncoder's `tick()` function.
+So if you want to combine this module with other modules or enable serial debugging on the target, you need to make sure that they don't stall main loop() execution for longer than half of the minimum time between to encoder pin changes, which happens four times for each encoder phase.
+So, say your encoder has 64 phases per rotation and your maximum speed is 100 turns per second, the main loop needs to execute at least every 1/100/64/4/2 seconds or it will run risk of skipping counts.

-In addition the the RotaryEncoder library functions, two functions have been added for diagnosing the quadrature signal over I2C,  `startDiagnosticsMode()` and `getDiagnostics()`.
+In addition to the RotaryEncoder library functions, two functions have been added for diagnosing the quadrature signal over I2C,  `startDiagnosticsMode()` and `getDiagnostics()`.
 See the [module's controller library documentation here](https://ftjuh.github.io/I2Cwrapper/class_rotary_encoder_i2_c.html).
 See `RotaryEncoder.ino` example in the example folder for further illustration.

 <a id="feature-modules"></a>